withastro/astro/docs/src/pages/installation.md

 </style>

 <script>
- // JS code entered here is ran entirely on the Browser console.log('See me in the devTools')
+ // JS Code entered here is ran entirely on the Browser console.log('See me in the devTools')
 </script>
 ```

+Above is an example of the Astro's Component's Syntax, which comprises of both HTML & JSX.

 You can create more pages in the `src/pages` directory, and Astro will use the filename to create new pages on your site.
 For example, you can create a new file at `src/pages/about.astro` (reusing the previous snippet) and Astro will generate a new page at the `/about` URL.

 ### Next Steps

 Success!
 You're now ready to start developing!

-Jump over to our [Quickstart Guide](/quick-start#start-your-project) for a 30-second walkthrough on how to start & build your new Astro project!
+We highly encourage you to get more familiar with the way Astro works.
+You can do so by further exploring our Docs, we suggest that you consider the following:

 📚 Learn more about Astro's project structure in our [Project Structure guide](/core-concepts/project-structure).
 📚 Learn more about Astro's component syntax in our [Astro Components guide](/core-concepts/astro-components).